Uniquely Abled Academy for Autistic Adults

 - If you're interested in getting updates about the program, please fill out the interest survey here.

-We’re also holding an Open House to talk about the program and for you to see the facility.
+We’re holding Open Houses to give you an overview of the program and for you to see the facility.

 - Map